Egocentric-Interaction-Research-Group/Training-Environment-Carcassonne/Docs/ai_agent.md

         switch (wrapper.GetGamePhase())
         {
             case Phase.TileDrawn:
-                //AI can choose to step one tile place in either of the 4 directions (-X, X, -Z, Z), rotate 90 degrees, or confirm place. allowedActions = 6;
+                //One step in either of the 4 directions (-X, X, -Z, Z), rotate 90 degrees, or confirm place. allowedActions = 6;
                 break;
             case Phase.TileDown:
-                //AI can choose to take or not take a meeple. allowedActions = 2;
+                //Choose to take or not take a meeple. allowedActions = 2;
                 break;
             case Phase.MeepleDrawn:
-                //AI can choose to place a drawn meeple in 5 different places (N, S, W, E, C) or confirm/deny current placement. allowedActions = 6;
+                //Place a drawn meeple in 5 different places (N, S, W, E, C) or confirm/deny current placement. allowedActions = 6;
                 break;
         }